adityabist/Regr_Analysis_House_Price_Prediction_Kaggle/README.md

 Kaggle Competition - Trying to predict House Prices House Prices - Advanced Regression Techniques

-This project will try to predict house sale prices using categorical and non categorical features.
+This project will try to predict house sale prices using the Kaggle porvided dataset.
+It will consider both categorical and non categorical features.
 Also, it will make use of the _xgboost_ regression model to predict the prices.

 - 👋 Hi, I’m @adityabist